artbin/dlog/README.md

 ## What is Pyralog?

 Pyralog has evolved from a distributed log into a **comprehensive computing platform** that unifies secure, parallel, distributed, and decentralized computation.
-Built in Rust with novel coordination primitives, category theory foundations, and BLAKE3 cryptographic verification, Pyralog achieves **28+ billion operations per second** while providing strong consistency, exactly-once semantics, and compile-time type safety.
+Built in Rust with novel coordination primitives, category theory foundations, and BLAKE3 cryptographic verification, Pyralog achieves **high-throughput distributed coordination** while providing strong consistency, exactly-once semantics, and compile-time type safety.

 ### Two Levels of Architecture